-How to Edit Workbook Metadata
+How to Edit Workbook Metadata in C#

 Metadata for an Excel spreadsheet includes information about the title, author, subject, keywords, creation date, modification date, and other relevant details.
 Metadata provides context and helps in organizing and categorizing spreadsheets.
 It simplifies file search and management, especially when working with multiple spreadsheet files.
+Whether you’re creating new spreadsheets or loading existing workbooks, IronXL makes metadata management seamless.

-Start using IronXL in your project today with a free trial.
+Start using IronXL in your project today with a free trial

-green arrow pointer
+arrow pointer

-Edit Workbook Metadata Example
+How Do I Edit Workbook Metadata Properties?

 To edit the author name of a spreadsheet file, set the Author property with the desired string of data.
 For example, workBook.Metadata.Author = "Your Name".
 The metadata information available in the Metadata property of WorkBook class can be accessed and retrieved.
+This approach works seamlessly with various spreadsheet file types including XLSX, XLS, and CSV formats.

 :path=/static-assets/excel/content-code-examples/how-to/edit-workbook-metadata.cs